 If your complaint is about an Insolvency Practitioner it must be made via the Insolvency Complaints Gateway.
 If a complaint is made directly to ACCA, it will be passed to the Gateway.
 Complaints are filtered by the Insolvency Service and, if appropriate, will be passed on to the Insolvency Practitioner's authorising body for further consideration.
 The authorising body will then consider the complaint under its normal procedures.
 Further information is contained on The Insolvency Service website, a link to which is included on the left.

 In appropriate cases, your first step must be to lodge a formal complaint with the firm in question.
 ACCA firms are required to have in place internal complaints-handling procedures in accordance with section 3.18 of ACCA’s Code of Ethics and Conduct.
 Your complaint should be investigated by a person of seniority who, where possible, has not been directly involved in the matter.

-You will find in the related documents section a sample letter which you can use to invoke the firm’s procedures.
+Under 'related documents' you'll find a sample letter which you can use to invoke the firm’s procedures.
 Please note that ACCA may not be able to consider your complaint if you have not first exhausted those procedures.

 What if the firm does not resolve the complaint to my satisfaction?